Michael Brown (British politician): Westminster

 Brown was selected for the marginal constituency of Brigg and Scunthorpe and was elected at the 1979 general election.
 In 1983, following favourable boundary changes, he was elected for the new seat of Brigg and Cleethorpes.
 This followed a bitter selection battle between Brown and Michael Brotherton, who was MP for the Louth constituency, which included the towns of Immingham and Cleethorpes.

 Brown threatened to resign from parliament when the village of North Killingholme, in the centre of his constituency was marked as a potential site for nuclear dumping.

 Brown served as Parliamentary Private Secretary to Douglas Hogg, Minister of State at the Department of Trade and Industry, from 1989 to 1990, and then at the Foreign and Commonwealth Office from 1990 to 1992.
 From 1992 to 1993 he was a Parliamentary Private Secretary to Patrick Mayhew, Secretary of State for Northern Ireland.
 He was appointed as an Assistant Government Whip in 1993.

 Right-wing activity

 Brown was involved in the right-wing Conservative circles including the Monday Club and the Eldon League.
 Brown was a founding member of the No Turning Back group which included Michael Portillo, Peter Lilley and Neil Hamilton.
 Brown regarded Portillo as one of his closest friends in the early years of the 1980s claiming, "we hit it off right away."
-He accompanied Portillo on holidays with other friends including Laud.
+He accompanied Portillo on holidays with other friends including Derek Laud.